Free Summer Activity Guide

 - Lava Lands.
 South of Bend on Highway 97 rises the unmistakable extinct cinder cone volcano of Lava Butte, which marks the Lava Lands Visitor Center.
 From the site:

-Cost is $5 for a Forest Service Day Pass permit, but that’s all.
+Cost is $5 for a Forest Service Day Pass permit.

 - Cheap movies at McMenamins.
-Okay, it’s not the free movies that some other programs offer, but the theater at the Old St. Francis School shows second-run movies for only $3 per person—and believe me, that beats the sticker-shock out of control prices at the regular movie theaters any day!
+Okay, it’s not the free movies that some other programs offer, but the theater at the Old St. Francis School shows second-run movies for only $5 per person ($3 for children 12 and under, and 2 and under are free)—and believe me, that beats the sticker-shock out of control prices at the regular movie theaters any day!
 Plus you can drink beer and order decent pub food (tater tots!) while watching the movie, and many of the seats are nice and comfortable.

 Specific Events/Dates

-- Regal Cinemas Summer Movie Express: From the first day of Summer through mid-August, Regal Cinemas at the Old Mill 16 theater shows two family movies every Tuesday through Thursday at 10am for $1.
-These are always rated G and PG movies and you can see this year’s schedule at the link.
+- Regal Cinemas Summer Movie Express: From the first day of Summer through mid-August, Regal Cinemas at the Old Mill 16 theater shows two family movies every Tuesday and Wednesday at 10am for $1.
+These are always rated G or PG movies and you can see this year’s schedule at the link.

 - Munch and Music.
 Every Thursday evening from mid-July through mid-August, head down to Drake Park to listen to free music.
 There’s also arts and craft vendors to check out and plenty of food booths (but ya gotta pay for that).
 Oh, and no dogs are allowed.
 Here’s this year’s schedule:

 - Munch and Movies.
-Just like Munch and Music—only you see a free movie, it’s on Friday nights, and located at Compass Parkin Northwest Crossing.
+Just like Munch and Music—only you see a free movie, it’s on Friday nights, and located at Compass Park in Northwest Crossing.
 These run from mid-August through mid-September, picking up after Munch and Music winds down.
 The evening starts at 6pm with free live music, and the movies start at sundown.
-The schedule:
+Note: The 2018 season was canceled last year, and it’s unknown yet if it will be back for 2019.

-- Kids’ Summer Lunch Program / Lunch & Learn.
-The school district offers up free lunches for children under 18 on weekdays throughout the summer, from June 18 to August 24 (excluding July 4).
-(Parents can purchase a lunch for $3.)
-The “Lunch & Learn” program at certain locations is a book reading program encourages kids to read by offering Otter Pops for every 10 books read, and a free book for every 30, as long as they read during the L&L hour.
+- Kids’ Free Summer Meals.
+The school district offers up free lunches for children under 18 on weekdays throughout the summer, from June 17 to August 16 (excluding July 4-5).
+(Parents can purchase a lunch for $4.)
 It’s a great way to get out of the house, provide lunch for the kids and enjoy some outdoor time.

-On Mondays and Wednesdays from June 25 through August 15 (except July 4), the program operates at the Orchard Park.
-On Tuesdays and Thursdays from June 26 through August 16, the program is located at Harmon Park.
-Al Moody Park hosts the program on Fridays.
-The program runs from 1 to 3:30 in the afternoons. - The Bite of Bend.
-June 23rd and 24th sees Downtown Bend offer up the annual Bite of Bend festival that celebrates and “highlights the foods of our region.”
+- The Bite of Bend.
+June 14 through 16 sees Downtown Bend offer up the annual Bite of Bend festival that brings “together chefs, bartenders, brewers, food enthusiasts, home cooks, and local purveyors for a three-day food party on the streets of downtown Bend!”
 It’s free to attend, and there will be live music and other things to see and do that will cost you little to nothing.
 Of course, if you want to partake in any of the “bites” or drinks, you’ll need to fork over a bit of cash.
-The Bite also features the Northwest Spirits and Mixology Show on Saturday, which will cost $15 but offers up over 75 varieties of liquor to sample.

 - Fourth of July.There’s a ton of free fun to be had in Bend on July 4th!
 It’s one of the best days of the summer for (nearly) free entertainment!

 - The Bend Pet Parade: Does free entertainment really get any better?
-At 10am the Pet Parade kicks off the festivities, where people bring all kinds of pets (mostly dogs) to march through downtown.
+At 10am the Pet Parade kicks off the festivities in downtown Bend, where people bring all kinds of pets (mostly dogs) to march through downtown.

 - Old Fashioned 4th of July Celebration: Immediately following the Pet Parade, Drake Park is filled with crafts, food, games, and live entertainment from 11 to 4.
 Lots of fun to visit and people-watch, even if you don’t spend any money.

 - Bend Library Book Sale: Every Fourth of July the “Friends of the Bend Library” hosts their summer book sale at the old Administration building.
-From 10am until 4pm, fantastic deals on books of all kinds, as well as audio and video materials.
+From 11am until 4pm, fantastic deals on books of all kinds, as well as audio and video materials.
 For just a few bucks you can walk out with enough reading for a month or two.
+(Note: I don’t see this on the calendar yet for 2019.)

 - Pilot Butte Fireworks: The fireworks show starts at 10pm and is always free (naturally).
-Bonus entertainment: they catch the Butte on fire.
+Bonus entertainment: they almost always catch the Butte on fire.

-- Bend Summer Festival: July 14th and 15th, the long-running SummerFest takes place in Downtown Bend, a summertime favorite.
+- Bend Summer Festival: July 12th through 14th, the long-running SummerFest takes place in Downtown Bend, a summertime favorite.
 It’s not all free, of course: food, beer, and wine are on hand for a price, and there’s plenty of craft shopping to do.
 But the music and entertainment is free, and there is always a good free kids area with lots of activities.

 - Bend Roots Revival.
-From September 21st through 23rd at the Century Center on Bend’s west side, this grassroots “celebration of our local performing arts community” will feature some 100 local musical acts and workshops spread out across various performance areas, with Parilla Grill and the Victorian Cafe splitting the food and drink duties.
-The entire event, a project of 106.7 KPOV Bend Community Radio, is completely free to the public, and any donations made are tax deductible.
+September 27-29 between the Art Station and Deschutes Brewery’s warehouse field below their production plant, this grassroots “celebration of our local performing arts community” will feature many local musical acts and workshops spread out across various performance areas.
+The entire event is completely free to the public, and any donations made are tax deductible.

 Redmond

 - Music in the Canyon.
-Promoted as complementary to Music on the Green, Music in the Canyon also offers free music every other Wednesday (and some Fridays), through September at the American Legion Park.
+Promoted as complementary to Music on the Green, Music in the Canyon also offers free music every other Wednesday (and some Fridays), through the end of August at the American Legion Park.
 The event runs from 5:30pm until 8, and also offers food and art as well as the free concert.
-The 2011 schedule:
+The 2019 schedule: